OSGeo/gdal/doc/source/drivers/raster/georaster.rst

       To generate statistics from the given rasters, set this value to TRUE.
       Default value is FALSE.
-      This option must be set to true in order to generate the statistics even if the other GENSTATS options are set.
+      This option must be present in order to generate the stats, otherwise, other GENSTATS options are ignored.

 -  .. co:: GENSTATS_SAMPLINGFACTOR
       :choices: <integer>